swtdrgn/cb-workshop-dev/VMSETUP.md

 Perform the following steps in order to create the Virtual Machine:

-* Create 64 Bit Linux VM in VirtualBox and call it 'Couchbase-Dev'
+* Create 64 Bit Linux VM (RedHat) in VirtualBox and call it 'Couchbase-Dev'
 * Assign 4GB RAM to it
 * Assign a 25GB disk to it
 * Change the CPU configuration to use 4 cores of your host machine